zorridge/practices/README.md

-# Dumping ground for HTML, CSS, and Bootstrap 5 practice
+# Dumping ground of mini projects

 <!-- TABLE OF CONTENTS -->
 <details>